tidyverse/tidyverse.org/content/blog/magrittr-2-0/index.md

 <span class='k'>remotes</span>::<span class='nf'><a href='https://remotes.r-lib.org/reference/install_github.html'>install_github</a></span>(<span class='s'>"magrittr"</span>)</code></pre>

 </div>

+If you discover any issues, please let us know by posting issues on the [Github repository](https://github.com/tidyverse/magrittr) of magrittr.

 This blog post covers the three main changes in this new version of the magrittr pipe.